-While rice is cooking make the sauce by combining hoisin sauce, rice vinegar, soy sauce, brown sugar, sesame oil and chili garlic sauce in a small sauce pan and bring to a boil.
+While rice is cooking make the sauce by combining hoisin sauce, rice vinegar, 2 tablespoons of the soy sauce, brown sugar, sesame oil and chili garlic sauce in a small sauce pan and bring to a boil.

-Mix the fish sauce and corn starch and add to the hot liquid to form a thick sauce.
+Mix the fish sauce with the remaining tablespoon of soy sauce and the corn starch and add to the hot liquid to form a thick sauce.
 Set aside.

 After the meat is trimmed and cut into short slices, pat dry with paper towels and sprinkle on the salt.